Wabbit Twouble: Plot

-Elmer Fudd embarks on a journey to Jellostone National Park, aiming for a tranquil retreat.
+Elmer Fudd arrives at "Jellostone National Park", aiming for a tranquil retreat.
 Upon arrival, he sets up his campsite, unknowingly positioning his tent over Bugs Bunny's rabbit hole.
-A mischievous Bugs Bunny plays a series of pranks on Elmer, including altering the time on his alarm clock and leading him to believe it is nighttime when it's actually daytime.

-As Elmer tries to go about his routine, Bugs continues his antics, leading Elmer into perilous situations such as hanging off a cliff and encountering a grizzly bear.
-Despite Elmer's attempts to confront Bugs, the rabbit always manages to evade him, leading to further chaos and frustration for Elmer.

-Eventually, Elmer's frustration boils over, and he vandalizes a park sign out of anger, leading to his arrest for destruction of government property.
-In an ironic twist, Elmer finds himself sharing a jail cell with Bugs and the bear he encountered earlier, adding to his woes.
+Bugs plays a series of pranks on Elmer, leading the latter into perilous situations such as hanging off a cliff and encountering a grizzly bear.
+Elmer eventually grows frustrated and leaves, destroying the park's entry sign along the way, leading to his arrest for destruction of government property.
+The short ends with Elmer finding himself sharing a jail cell with Bugs and the bear from earlier.

 Production notes

-This is the first of several Bugs Bunny films that refer to Elmer Fudd's speech impediment, intentionally misspelling the names of Bob Clampett, Sidney Sutherland, and Carl Stalling, as well as the roles of Story, Supervision, and Musical Direction, in the credits to match the speech impediment.
+This is the first of several Bugs Bunny films that refer to Elmer Fudd's speech impediment, intentionally misspelling the names of Bob Clampett, Sidney Sutherland, and Carl W. Stalling, as well as the roles of Story, Supervision, and Musical Direction, in the credits to match the speech impediment.

 Tex Avery began the project which Clampett finished; Avery is not credited on screen.
 This was the first Bugs Bunny and Elmer Fudd cartoon directed by Clampett, with a story by Dave Monahan and musical direction by Carl W. Stalling.
 Although Sid Sutherland is the only credited animator, the short was also animated by Virgil Ross, Rod Scribner, and Robert McKimson.
 Mel Blanc provided the voices for Bugs and the bear, and Arthur Q. Bryan provided the voice for Elmer.

 For the cartoon, Elmer was redesigned as a fat man (based on voice actor Arthur Q. Bryan's own physique) in an attempt to make him funnier.
 The "fat Elmer" would only make three more appearances in the Looney Tunes/Merrie Melodies canon – The Wabbit Who Came to Supper, The Wacky Wabbit and Fresh Hare, in addition to a cameo appearance in the war bond advertisement Any Bonds Today? – before returning to the slimmer form by which he is better known, for The Hare-Brained Hypnotist.
 This cartoon was the only time, though, that the "fat Elmer" also had a red nose.
 This is also the only cartoon with the "fat" version of Elmer still under copyright; all other "Fat Elmer" cartoons are in the public domain.
 Cartoon Network's anthology series ToonHeads later focused an episode on this particular design for Elmer in 1999 with "The Year Elmer Fudd Got Fat", which included Wabbit Twouble.